← Back to Complete Guide

 Common Mistake Prevention

-Ignoring the 30% alarm while collecting Set 50% as your hard turn-back line for depths below 100m
+Ignoring low oxygen alarm while collecting Set 50% as your hard turn-back line for depths below 100m

 Getting lost inside a wreck Always place a Beacon at the entrance before entering

-No Rebreather at 200m+ Prioritize the Rebreather before mid-game depth exploration
+No Rebreather at 100m+ Prioritize the Rebreather before any serious mid-depth exploration

 Rushing to reach a specific depth Slow down — depth zones unlock naturally as your gear improves